"TESO" on NASDAQ

 Other Segments and Expenses

-- Research and engineering costs for Q1 2012 were $2.5 million, compared to $3.2 million in Q4 2011 and to $2.9 million in Q1 2011.
-We continue to invest in the development, commercialization and enhancements of our technologies.
+- Research and engineering costs for Q3 2013 were $2.1 million, compared to $2.5 million in Q2 2013 and $1.8 million in Q3 2012.
+We continue to invest in the development, commercialization, and enhancements of our proprietary technologies relating to our Top Drive and Tubular Services segments.

-- Our effective tax rate for Q1 2012 was 30% compared to 34% in Q4 2011 and 38% in Q1 2011.
-Our effective tax rate, which is income tax expense as a percentage of pre-tax earnings, decreased from prior periods due to the fluctuating mix of pre-tax earnings in the various tax jurisdictions in which we operate around the world.
+- Our effective tax rate for Q3 2013 was 32% compared to 20% in Q2 2013 and 45% in Q3 2012.
+Our effective tax rate, which is income tax expense as a percentage of pre-tax earnings, increased from Q2 due to the fluctuating mix of pre-tax earnings in the various tax jurisdictions in which we operate around the world and a $1.4 million decrease to tax expense for the favorable determinations and settlements of tax cases in two foreign jurisdictions in Q2 2013.

-The Company will conduct a conference call to discuss its results for the first quarter 2012, May 4, 2012 at 10:00 a.m.
+The Company will conduct a conference call to discuss its results for the third quarter 2013 on November 4, 2013 at 10:00 a.m.
 Central Time.
 Individuals who wish to participate in the conference call should dial US/Canada (877) 312-5422 or International (253) 237-1122 approximately five to ten minutes prior to the scheduled start time of the call.
-The conference ID for this call is 70177502.
-The conference call and all questions and answers will be recorded and made available until June 4, 2012.
-To listen to the recording, call (855) 859-2056 or (404) 537-3406 and enter conference ID 70177502.
+The conference ID for this call is 80676860.
+The conference call and all questions and answers will be recorded and made available until December 4, 2013.
+To listen to the recording, call (855) 859-2056 or (404) 537-3406 and enter conference ID 80676860.
 The conference call will be webcast live as well as for on-demand listening at the Company's web site, www.tescocorp.com.
 Listeners may access the call through the "Conference Calls" link in the Investor Relations section of the site.

-Tesco Corporation is a global leader in the design, manufacture and service of technology based solutions for the upstream energy industry.
+TESCO Corporation is a global leader in the design, manufacture and service of technology based solutions for the upstream energy industry.
 The Company's strategy is to change the way people drill wells by delivering safer and more efficient solutions that add real value by reducing the costs of drilling for and producing oil and natural gas.
 TESCO® is a registered trademark in the United States and Canada.
-TESCO CASING DRILLING® is a registered mark in the United States.
-CASING DRILLING® is a registered mark in Canada and CASING DRILLING™ is a trademark in the United States.
 Casing Drive System™, CDS™, Multiple Control Line Running System™ and MCLRS™ are trademarks in the United States and Canada.

 Our management reports our financial statements in accordance with U.S. GAAP but evaluates our performance based on non-GAAP measures, of which a primary performance measure is Adjusted EBITDA.
-Adjusted EBITDA consists of earnings (net income or loss) available to common stockholders before interest expense, income tax expense, non-cash stock compensation, non-cash impairments, depreciation and amortization and other non-cash items.
+Adjusted EBITDA consists of earnings (net income or loss) available to common stockholders before interest expense, income tax expense, non-cash stock compensation, non-cash impairments, depreciation and amortization, gains or losses from merger and acquisition transactions and other non-cash items.
 This measure may not be comparable to similarly titled measures employed by other companies and is not a measure of performance calculated in accordance with GAAP.
 Adjusted EBITDA should not be considered in isolation or as substitutes for operating income, net income or loss, cash flows provided by operating, investing and financing activities, or other income or cash flow statement data prepared in accordance with GAAP.

 We believe Adjusted EBITDA is useful to an investor in evaluating our operating performance because: